ericcgu/infrastructure_engineering_for_datascientists/README.md

 A Container like Docker is a process that can help **reduce** application deployment complexity by packaging all the specific ingredients for your app so you can ship and deploy your application to any production environment whether that is a private server or public cloud.
 (Amazon Web Services, Google Cloud or Microsoft's Azure Cloud).

-Learning to build your own containers is a powerful skillset that can help you and your team save money, deploy faster and more frequently, and leverage powerful infrastructure to power your applications to the scale of your dreams.
+Learning to build your own containers is a powerful skillset that can help you and your team save money, deploy faster and more frequently, and leverage powerful infrastructure to scale your applications.

 To illustrate: let's provision a linux server with one command and bash into the server container: